 on jewelry, coins, and other such valuables are not available through OFP.
 Personal

-liability coverage is available (for a maximum of $100,000) only for owner-occupied
+liability coverage is available only for owner-occupied

 dwellings or residential tenants insuring their personal property.
 Theft coverage

 is provided under our Homeowners and Farm Programs, but that coverage is also

 available separately under our Residential and Commercial Crime Programs.